 Will you provide volunteers?

-You will be responsible for production and managing your own event, including finding your own volunteers, unless you are participating in the organized Studio Crawl event.
-For Studio Crawl, our goal is to provide 2 volunteers to manage check-in for your event.
+You will be responsible for finding your own volunteers, unless you are participating in the organized Studio Crawl event.
+For Studio Crawl, our goal is to provide two volunteers to manage check-in for your event.
 You are responsible for having staff or your own volunteers managing other aspects of your Studio Crawl.
 For all other events, we recommend sending out tweets to our hashtag that you are looking for dedicated volunteers to help.

 Who handles ticketing?